cimesi/janez/content/post/2015-05-29-robert-autonomous-cleaner.md

 ---
-title: "Robert - autonomous cleaner"
+title: 2nd place in student challange with hacked Kärcher push-broom (Robert)
-date: 2015-05-29T14:40:11+01:00
+date: 2015-05-29T13:40:11.000Z
-draft: false
 cover: /robert1.png
+draft: The goal of this project was to take a normal Kärcher push-broom and hack it into an autonomous cleaning robot.
 tags:
   - robotics
 ---

-Robert is a smart cleaning robot, which works very differently from any other today.
-With the help of a camera, embedded in his surroundings (web , security, baby camera,…), Robert can navigate himself and clean dirty surfaces with unparalleled accuracy and speed.
+Robert is a smart cleaning robot, which cleans by autonomously navigating using a celing mounted camera.

 ![](/robert2.png " ")